Last Updated on June 1, 2022 by Luis Ferency

 7. Equip with the proper safety equipment while grinding

 For some beginners that don’t realize the amount of safety, they should follow with TIG welding.
-Though, TIG welding spatters and sparks free that don’t even produce any fume or smoke.
+Though, tig welding setup spatters and sparks free that don’t even produce any fume or smoke.
 But they should know that tungsten electrodes are slightly radioactive.
 Especially when you are grinding the TIG welder to create a fine tip.
 Wearing a welding respirator that is designed to protect the airway passage should become imperative.
 Afterward, it is important to pick a place where there is minimalistic dust and dirt and place your welder to keep the tip safe.
 Also, add decent ventilation within your workspace for your regular welding.

 8. For your electrode grinding stay consistent

 Consistent is the key especially for beginners so when you grind the tungsten then going lengthwise is always a smart choice.
 Hence, this way you are onto creating an even result whenever you do welding.
 Mostly, the TIG welders can use a tungsten sharpener though, for the beginners who just initiate the journey, it is suggested to go with a bench grinder.
 Hence, it will do a marvelous job.
-Depends upon your choices and the vast options available, we still want you to do grinding jobs without contaminating your electrodes.
+Depending upon your choices and the vast options available, we still want you to do grinding jobs without contaminating your electrodes.

 9. Get to know about your shielding gases

 Commonly, 100% argon is used as a shielding gas for doing TIG welding.
 Furthermore, the ratio of argon and helium 75:25 respectively is also a popular option among welders.
 The more you increase the helium in your shielding gas, the more temperature will begin to fall which in other words can cause problems in striking the arc finely.
-So if you add 100% helium as a part of your shielding gas then you will find it much difficult in initiating the welding process.
+So if you add 100% helium as a part of your shielding gas then you will find it much more difficult in initiating the welding process.
 So set your shielding gas at 15-20 cubic feet/hour during your learning on how to weld through TIG.
 A higher setting can eventually blow out your weld.